inkapihlajamaki/fin-forecast/README.md

  How the paper's tables and figures map to the output
 ================================================================================

- Forecast accuracy by horizon (MAE, RMSE)
+ Forecast accuracy by horizon (MAE, RMSE): eval/FIN/forecast_evaluation.xlsx, sheet 'metrics'.
+One row per model,
-     eval/FIN/forecast_evaluation.xlsx, sheet 'metrics'.
-One row per model, horizon and subsample; the subsamples are 'all', 'pre-Covid (<2020)', 'Covid (2020)', 'post-Covid (>2020)' and 'excl.
+                                           horizon and subsample; the subsamples are 'all', 'pre-Covid (<2020)', 'Covid (2020)', 'post-Covid (>2020)' and 'excl.
 Covid'.

- Every individual forecast behind those numbers
+ Every individual forecast behind those numbers:  eval/FIN/forecast_evaluation.xlsx, sheet 'forecasts'.
+One row per model,
-     eval/FIN/forecast_evaluation.xlsx, sheet 'forecasts'.
-One row per model, forecast origin and horizon, with the forecast, the realisation and the error.
+                                                  forecast origin and horizon, with the forecast, the realisation and the error.

- Distribution of forecast errors
+ Distribution of forecast errors: figures/forecast_errors_by_horizon.png

-     figures/forecast_errors_by_horizon.png
- Accuracy against the horizon
+ Accuracy against the horizon: figures/accuracy_by_horizon.png

-     figures/accuracy_by_horizon.png
- Common-sample check across horizons
+ Common-sample check across horizons: eval/FIN/comparehorizons.txt

-     eval/FIN/comparehorizons.txt
- Raw model output, if the intermediate steps are of interest
-     eval/FIN/FIN_DFM_evaluation.xlsx and eval/FIN/FIN_AR_benchmark.xlsx
+ Raw model output, if the intermediate steps are of interest:  eval/FIN/FIN_DFM_evaluation.xlsx and eval/FIN/FIN_AR_benchmark.xlsx

 Citation